Richard Walsh (actor)

-Richard Francis Evelyn Walsh (born 8 December 1952) is an English actor, best known for playing fireman Bert "Sicknote" Quigley in the long-running ITV drama series London's Burning from 1986 to 2000.
+Richard Francis Evelyn Walsh (born 8 December 1952) is an English actor, best known for playing fireman Bert "Sicknote" Quigley in the long-running ITV drama series London's Burning from 1986 to the character's death in 2000.
 He has also appeared in other well-known British television shows, including Midsomer Murders, Doctors and Heartbeat.
 He also took part in a fire safety campaign in 1997 promoting smoke detectors.
 He was born in Lewisham, London, and is married to fellow actress Sarah Keller.
 They have one son, named James.